 Although the specific etiology is unknown, an association with a marked, stressful life condition has been described:

-Brief psychotic disorder without a marked, stressful life condition may be explained by genetics, neurologic factors, or other environmental factors.
+Brief psychotic disorder without a marked, stressful life condition may be explained by genetics Genetics Genetics is the study of genes and their functions and behaviors.
+Basic Terms of Genetics, neurologic factors, or other environmental factors.

-The DSM-5 diagnostic criteria for brief psychotic disorder includes:
+The clinical diagnostic criteria for brief psychotic disorder include:

 Rule out other potential causes for abnormal behavior by considering the following tests: